sonofthort/Curlicue/README.md

 - I believe the reason that we plot real numbers horizontally, and imaginary numbers vertically within the complex plane, is largely convention, and an extension from the previously established use of horizontal number lines (which are used when dealing strictly with real numbers).
 Outside of the very helpful consistency this convention provides, and the agreeableness of a horizontal number line with the wide natural aspect ratio our eyes capture, there exists no purely mathematical link between real numbers and horizontality, and betweem imaginary numbers and verticality.
 - I estimate that vertical symmertry is more prevelant in nature than horizontal symmetry, and that our brains are honed for viewing and analyzing vertical symmetry.
 Given this possibility, rotating a plot may grant the viewer a new perspective, potentially revealing features which previously went unnoticed.
 - The Mandelbrot fractal, as well as a potential complex infinity of other plots, also display horizontal symmetry through our conventional alignment.
 Rotating these plots can grant a new perspective and also increase aesthetic value.
-- In a single case study, the facial resembling features went unnoticed by myself until I rotated the plot to achieve vertical symmetry.
+- In a single case study, the facial resembling features in the previously provided example plot went unnoticed by myself until I rotated the plot to achieve vertical symmetry.

 # Musical application
 - The following repositories have used curlicue fractals to procedurally generate music: